 My family has roots in the Deep South and I have many family members who still live there.
-If you were to drive along the lush, back roads of Alabama, Mississippi, and others, you would see cotton fields still are plentiful, just as in the days of the Antebellum South when “Cotton was King.”
+If you were to drive along the lush, back roads of Alabama, Mississippi, and rest of the South, you would see cotton fields still are plentiful, just as in the days of the Antebellum South when “Cotton was King.”

-The rise of the Plantations saw slave owners justify their behavior through Christian principles.
-Slave holders saw teachings in the Bible as an very important justification for what they understood to be their right to own slaves.
+The rise of the plantations saw slave owners justify their behavior through Christian principles.
+Slave holders saw teachings in the Bible as an important justification for what they understood to be their right to own slaves.

 Other parts of the United States also had institutional racism that created a segregated society.
 One of the most insidious of these were the racially segregated housing covenants.Racially restrictive covenants refer to contractual agreements that prohibit the purchase, lease, or occupation of a piece of property by a particular group of people, usually African Americans.These existed in Utah where the majority of members lived at the time.